FrankSx/firmware-analysis-toolkit/README.md

 +To View The nvram realated files if Avail?
 +To View The rcS & profile file if Avail?
 +To See What kernel is avail on the sys and what was requested?

+### More To Come Including:

++automatic(scripted) rcs fixes
+this will check if the resources file is fouling the boot,

++automatic(scripted)(as/permissed) makeimage.sh fix
+fix ext2 errors by creating the qemu image as a ext3

++automatic(scripted)(as/permissed) Kernel issue fix Umm This Ones A Bugger!! sometimes you can run into the problem that the kernel thats placed into the filesystem isnt numbered the same ( Different versions ) The Original Kernel can be placed in next to the firmadyne one in the modules folder and hopefully the resources lokking for it will be satisifyed